The-Crocop/pyaes256/README.md

 To see the generated key and IV use
 `--show-key`

+You can add a title to the output pdf with
+`--title My Super Secret Password`

+You can add notes to the notes sections with
+`--notes "The first rule of fight club is.
+You do not talk about fight club"`

 The pdf will automatically open.
 To not open the generated pdf automatically use `--no-open`